Its-Satyajit/nextjs-drizzle-mysql-tailwind/README.md

 For the database, this template uses [Aiven](https://aiven.io/), which provides fully managed cloud database services.

-## Installation Guide
+## Installation

-Follow these simple steps to set up the template on your local machine:
+Get up and running quickly by following these steps:

-### Step 1: Clone the Repository
+### 1. Clone the Repository:

 Start by cloning the repository to your local machine: